General Pediatrics Fellowship

 Primary care must be transformed to fulfill its potential to maximize the health of children.
-Primary care and population health researchers are uniquely positioned to do just this, and should be at the forefront of translating scientific discoveries into practice and faithfully scaling up effective practices to improve health and reduce disparities.
-Ongoing changes in the health care system and persistent racial, ethnic, and socioeconomic disparities in health status underscore the need for highly skilled primary care and population health research faculty who can succeed in an academic environment.
+Primary care and population health researchers are uniquely positioned to do just this.
+They are at the forefront of translating scientific discoveries into practice and faithfully scaling up effective practices to improve the health of children, their families, and their communities.
+Ongoing changes in the health care system and persistent racial, ethnic, and socioeconomic inequalities in health underscore the need for highly skilled primary care and population health researchers as agents for change.

 Full-time fellowship training is the most successful model for building primary care and population health researchers because it allows for dedicated time to develop the skills needed for a successful research career.
 A research-oriented fellowship can prepare individuals to obtain essential research and leadership training; become active lifelong learners; collaborate with and mentor clinical, research and community faculty; and, ultimately, move into positions of leadership.